erikrose/blessings/docs/pains.rst

 This is not necessary: the environment variable ``LSCOLORS`` may be redefined to map an alternative color for blue, or to use ``bright_blue`` in its place.

-Furthermore, all common terminal text editors such as emacs or vim may be be configured with "colorschemes" to make use of the 256-color support found in most modern emulators.
+Furthermore, all common terminal text editors such as emacs or vim may be configured with "colorschemes" to make use of the 256-color support found in most modern emulators.
 Many readable shades of blue are available, and many programs that emit such colors can be configured to emit a higher or lower